 Creating such a full-stack website with a functional front & back end and adding it to your portfolio let alone will help you get several job offers.
 So let’s get started.

 What makes Amazon so popular?

 The company upholds certain principles to make it accessible, trustworthy, and simple.
 Rather than focusing on what their competitors are doing in the particular market, the company focuses more on the customer’s obsession.
-The brand frequently and thoroughly analyzes the behavior pattern of their customers and collects data & feedback for every customer.
-The company’s commitment to operational excellence helped it garnered a large customer base.
+The brand frequently and thoroughly analyzes the behavior patterns of its customers and collects data & feedback for every customer.
+The company’s commitment to operational excellence helped it garner a large customer base.

 User-friendly Web Design